 Meet the Pastor

 Tim Freed was born and raised in West Chester, Pennsylvania, a suburb of Philadelphia.
 He and his family were active members of Calvary Lutheran Church.
 Upon graduation from high school, he enlisted in the US Army and served as an Aeroscout/Observer on OH-58 Scout Helicopters for 1/7 Cavalry, 1st Cavalry Division.
 He is a veteran of Operations Desert Shield and Desert Storm.

-Tim graduated from Widner University in Chester, PA with a B.S. in Business Management.
-He worked for a manufacturers’ representative and distributor of industrial instrumentation that measured level and flow for process industries (petroleum, chemical, pharmaceutical, power generation, municipal, and food industries).
+Tim graduated from Widener University in Chester, PA with a B.S. in Business Management, then worked for four years as a manufacturers’ representative and distributor of industrial instrumentation that measured level and flow for process industries (petroleum, chemical, pharmaceutical, power generation, municipal, and food industries).

 In his twenties, he was one of the leaders of the high school youth at Calvary Lutheran, a church council member and a member of the Chancel Choir.
 All of this was formative in his future call to parish ministry.
 After a period of discernment, (church-speak that means prayerful consideration and agonizing over possibly doing the wrong thing) he entered the Lutheran Theological Seminary in Philadelphia.

 He met his wife, Holly, during his second year at Seminary and they married two years later.
-He received his Master of Divinity Degree and was called to Nativity Lutheran in 2004, the same year their son Jason was born.
+He received his Master of Divinity Degree and was called to Nativity in 2004, the same year their son Jason was born.
 Their daughter Hannah arrived in 2007.
-Holly Freed is a Senior Accountant for The Bonadio Group (CPAs, Consultants & More) in their East Aurora office.
+Holly Freed is a Senior Accountant for The Bonadio Group in their East Aurora office, and an Enrolled Agent.

 Pastor Tim believes strongly in meaningful and engaging worship.
 What is this?

 - Reverence to God through Word and Sacrament.

 - Powerful and relevant preaching, (which he strives to do).

-- Quality music and liturgy – be it with pipe organ, piano, guitar, violin and voices.
+- Quality music and liturgy – be it with pipe organ, piano, guitar, and voices.